michalwilk123/project-ask/README.md

 ./install.sh
 ```

-5. Run the demo app showcasing the utilites of the script
+5. Run the demo app showcasing the utilities of the script
 ```bash
 python3 test_app.py /app/app_data
 ```